typelevel/Laika/docs/03-preparing-content/03-theme-settings.md

 007c99 primary
 931813 secondary
 095269 primaryDark
+a7d4de primaryMedium
 ebf6f7 primaryLight

 @:@

-* `primary` is used for highlights and the text of navigation panes.
+* `primary` is used for highlights and the text of navigation panes and inline code spans.
 * `secondary` is used for links and headlines.
 * `primaryDark` is usually a darker shade of the primary color, currently only used for the gradient on the landing page.
+* `primaryMedium` is usually a shade slightly darker than `primaryLight`, used for borders and text on dark background.
 * `primaryLight` is usually a lighter shade of the primary color, used as background color.
+* `text` is solely used as the color of the body text.

+In terms of getting the right contrast, the color combinations must support the following:

+* Text in `primary` color must be readable on `primaryLight` background.
+* Text in `primaryMedium` color must be readable on `primary` background (this combination is only used on the landing page).

 ### Syntax Highlighting